zalberico/zalberico.github.io/_posts/2020-06-06-urbit-on-the-cloud.markdown

 - There are more screen commands for interacting with sessions that are easy to find on the internet.

 #### Links and Misc.
- - A lot of the above documentation comes from combining existing resources from Digital Ocean and Urbit into a single guide.
- - The main piece here that I had to figure out myself was the specific Nginx config required to get Urbit to work properly.
+A lot of the above documentation comes from combining existing resources from Digital Ocean and Urbit into a single guide.
+The main piece here that I had to figure out myself was the specific Nginx config required to get Urbit to work properly.

- - Nginx is also pretty powerful and configurable.
+Nginx is also pretty powerful and configurable.
 You can do things like have your Urbit on an existing server under a subdomain.
 That kind of thing is left as an exercise for the reader.

- - On iOS you can save a website to your homescreen as an icon.
+On iOS you can save a website to your homescreen as an icon.
 If you do this for your Urbit domain it's a little like having it as an app.

- - For the docs that made up this guide see the following links:
+ - For the docs that made up this guide see the following links.
    - [Digital Ocean Initial Setup][DO Initial Setup]
    - [Digital Ocean DNS][DO DNS]
    - [Digital Ocean Nginx Installation][DO Nginx Install]
    - [Digital Ocean Nginx Config][DO Nginx Config]
    - [Digital Ocean SSL Cert Setup][DO SSL Config]
    - [Urbit Install Docs][Urbit Install]
    - [Urbit Basic Cloud Install][Urbit Basic Cloud Install]

- - Please email me or submit PRs for breaks if you find them to my [blog][Blog Github].
+Please email me or submit PRs for breaks if you find them to my [blog][Blog Github].

  [Gandi]: https://www.gandi.net/
  [Digital Ocean]: https://www.digitalocean.com/